 Amethyst presses the button on the Wailing Stone which produces a deafening sound wave and causes Steven's TV to break.
 Pearl deactivates it and then proceeds to scold Amethyst, but Amethyst claims that Steven loved the Wailing Stone.

-As they yell, Steven vents his frustration of not being able to control anything in his life (not getting to play his mini-golf game, not seeing the secret ending, not being able to stop going to the bathroom after eating all the cans of creamed corn).
+As they yell, Steven vents his frustration of not being able to control anything in his life (not getting to play mini-golf, not seeing the secret ending, not being able to stop going to the bathroom after eating all the cans of creamed corn).
 Steven then says that he wishes for a place just for himself; at this, his gem glows and activates the door to his mother's room.

 The Gems tell him not to go inside, but he runs in yelling at them about never wanting to do what he wants and claims that he has a place where he is going and that the Gems were not allowed to come.
 The door to the room seals and disappears, locking the Gems out.
-Steven then proceeds to explore his mother's room.
+Steven then proceeds to explore his mother's room, which consists mainly of clouds.
 When he notes the lack of a bed, one appears out of nowhere.
 He realizes the room could give him anything he asks for, after asking for a quadruple bunk-bed with a slide and a tiny floating whale.
 Steven then asks to watch the secret ending of his game without being interrupted.

 After he watches the ending again, he starts to feel hungry.
 The room then gives him a doughnut, but it disappears into a cloud when he tries to bite it.
 He then asks for a real doughnut, but it disappears again.
 Wanting an actual doughnut, he walks out of the room to get food, but when he exits the room, the Gems are not around.